GavinAbercrombie/gavinabercrombie.github.io/_posts/2018-09-27-Things-I've-learned-from-trying-to-conduct-a-systematic-review-in-NLP.md

 ---
-title: Things I've learned from conducting a systematic review in NLP
+title: Things I've learned from trying to conduct a systematic review in NLP
 ---

 \* This post is a work in progress - I will add to it as I find out more things I don't know\*